VITA-Group/UMEC/README.md

 ### Unified Framework

-To implement to joint training and compressing under the resource constraint, please see the script in `script/joint_train.sh`.
+To implement joint training and compressing under the resource constraint, please see the script in `script/joint_train.sh`.

 ### Input feature selection

-To implement to joint training and compressing under the resource constraint, please see the script in `script/input_selection.sh`.
+To implement input selection under the resource constraint, please see the script in `script/input_selection.sh`.

 ## Acknowledgement